aswani15/Diabetic-Retinopathy-Detection/README.md

 ## Methodology

-We would be working with 3 neural network architectures in order to predict blindness.
+In this project I would be working with 3 neural network architectures in order to predict blindness.

 - AlexNet
 - VggNet